skeoop/skeoop.github.io/Project-Reviews.md

 Project documentation lacks explanation of technology used, dependencies, how to build and run application.
 Looks nice, but mostly advertising.

 If you make these modifications and make it easier to configure, it could be a useful app.
-Suggest also add (editable) "categories" for income and expense.
+Also suggest you add (customizable) "categories" for income and expense.
 The Daily Expense 2 app on Google Play store is good example.

 ## Press Arrow Game